Chethandc2014/swagger-wiki/Swagger-Core-JAX-RS-Project-Setup.md

 #Swagger-Core JAX-RS Project Setup

+---
+---
+---

+# **This document is here for legacy information and refers to an old version of swagger-core.
+To use the latest, please refer to the [new guide](https://github.com/swagger-api/swagger-core/wiki/Swagger-Core-JAX-RS-Project-Setup-1.5.X).**

+---
+---
+---

 In order to integrate the Swagger documentation in your application, you'd need to follow these three set up steps:

 1. [Adding Swagger's dependencies to your project.](#adding-swaggers-dependencies-to-your-project)